 The main differentiator between average campaigns and high-performing campaigns was the quality of email subject lines and the type of personalization used.
 There was a significant difference in subject line quality in the high performing campaigns.
 Take a look at the tables below to see a sample of actual email subject lines—both poor performers and high performers.
 Can you tell the difference?

-When contacting a new prospect, your email subject line is one of the most important things you can focus on to improve your response rates.
-The subject line is the first thing a prospect will see and spending a few extra minutes writing a good one can determine if your email gets opened or not.
+When contacting a new lead, your email subject line is one of the most important things you can focus on to improve your response rates.
+The subject line is the first thing a lead will see and spending a few extra minutes writing a good one can determine if your email gets opened or not.
 Let’s face it, you can send out hundreds of emails per day, but you’re wasting your time if they never get opened.

 First, let’s answer the question, “why is it so important?”